input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-data.md

 ## Marlowe

-The Marlowe domain-specific language (DSL) is modelled as an algebraic type in Haskell
+The Marlowe domain-specific language (DSL) is modelled as an algebraic type in Haskell:

 ```haskell
 data Contract =